French Liberation Army: Reunification

 In the autumn of 1942, after the Battle of Bir Hakeim, in which the 1st Free French brigade under the command of Marie-Pierre Kœnig slowed the German advance, the FFL was in Libya and fought Erwin Rommel's troops alongside the British army.
 Two Free French brigades, the 1st division, participated in the Second Battle of El Alamein, and colonel Leclerc conquered Fezzan.

 On the 8th of November, 1942, the Army of Africa, under orders from the Vichy regime, briefly confronted the invading allies (Operation Torch), but combat quickly came to a halt and an accord was reached.
 In revenge, in Tunisia, this same army allowed Axis forces entry without resistance and retreated.

 The Army of Africa progressively resumed combat against the allied flanks and lead them into a difficult Tunisian campaign, with oftentimes miserable arms (issued by the French Army in 1940, since outdated).
 It was there that Leclerc's forces stumbled upon Edgard de Larminat's 1st Division.

 However, once victory was achieved, dissent grew.
 In Algiers, the fight for power between de Gaulle and Giraud had turned to whether or not to continue all the way to Vichy.
 The Free French, aware of their numerical disadvantage, did everything possible to rally others to their cause, and the heads of the Army of Africa were experiencing desertions across their ranks.
-Finally, Giraud was granted an American command to organize the movements of two Free French divisions in Tripolitania.
+Finally, Giraud was granted an American command to organise the movements of two Free French divisions in Tripolitania.

-However, the support of organizations affiliated with the French Resistance (later formalized as the French Forces of the Interior (FFI)) and the return of Giraudist commissioners of the French Committee of National Liberation, like Jean Monnet, permitted de Gaulle to supersede Giraud, and an accord was met that resulted in the fusion of the Free French Forces on August 1, 1943.
+However, the support of organisations affiliated with the French Resistance (later formalised as the French Forces of the Interior (FFI)) and the return of Giraudist commissioners of the French Committee of National Liberation, like Jean Monnet, permitted de Gaulle to supersede Giraud, and an accord was met that resulted in the fusion of the Free French Forces on August 1, 1943.